Popmotion/popmotion/packages/popmotion-pose/docs/api/react/react-config.md

 - `duration?: number = 300`: Total duration of animation, in milliseconds.
 - `elapsed?: number = 0`: Duration of animation already elapsed, in milliseconds.
-- `ease?: string | number[] | Function`: The name of an easing function, a cubic bezier definition, or an easing function.
+- `ease?: string | number[] | Function`: The name of an easing function, a cubic bezier definition (as an array of numbers), or an easing function.
 The following easings are included with Pose:
   - 'linear'
   - 'easeIn', 'easeOut', 'easeInOut'
   - 'circIn', 'circOut', 'circInOut'